-According to the Law that goes by many names, including Ganesha, every doorway requires something to be left behind and something new to be accepted.
+I call it the Law of Ganesha, whereby passing through any doorway requires something to be left behind and something new to be accepted.
 This is the human dilemma, and it is one that is not getting any easier as there are ever more of us in this world, all unsatisfied, desiring progress and development – wanting more.
-That is was on my mind on my most recent visit to Delhi’s folkloric neighborhood, probably the most famous in all of India, and a place so dear to my heart because it was within its ancient rambling kuchas, katras and galis that all of life’s roads had taken me over and over again to undergo a transformation, learning about things I had to leave behind and other things I would have to accept before emerging from the cocoon a very different-looking animal.
+That is what was on my mind on my most recent visit to Delhi’s folkloric neighborhood, Chandni Chowk, called Old Delhi or Delhi 6.
+It had once been called Shahjahanabad, after the Moghul Emperor’s daughter, who designed the “Moonlight Esplanade” that would extend from Red Fort until the Fatehpuri Masjid.
+It may be the most famous neighborhood in all of India.

-Ten years ago, I had already heard of the looming development program for what had once been called Shahjahanabad, after the Moghul Emperor’s daughter who designed the Moonlight Esplanade from Red Fort until the Fatehpuri Masjid.
-From what I had understood years ago, there had already been controversy regarding what to do about the choking and ungovernable neighborhood, which is also one of the most important wholesale markets in all of Asia.
-Upon my recent visit, I discovered that the courts had finally swung the hammer at the paralyzing fight among politicians, traders, developers and government, ordering the start of the redevelopment program that is to end the entanglement of traffic on the ground and electric lines in the air, as well as the persistent sewage and water problems.
+Years ago, I had already heard of the looming development program for Chandni Chowk.
+There remains controversy until today about what to do with the choking and ungovernable neighborhood, which is also one of the most important wholesale markets in all of Asia.
+Upon my recent visit, I discovered that the courts had finally swung the hammer at the paralyzing fight among politicians, traders, developers and government, having ordered the start of the redevelopment program that is to end the entanglement of traffic on the ground and electric lines in the air, as well as the persistent sewage and water problems.